Genentech/spex-tools/docs/PROGRESS_SUMMARY.md

 - **Spatial Analysis**: complete API documentation of all functions
 - **Data Preprocessing**: complete API documentation of all functions
 - **Language Standardization**: all documentation and code comments in English
+- **License Standardization**: all license references corrected to Apache License 2.0

 ### 🔄 Partially Covered:
 - Utilities: basic examples exist, need complete documentation